CONDUCT OF EXAMINATIONS:

 (3) “Examination centre” means the premises on which the Board holds an examination.

-(4) “Standing Committee” means Discipline, Appeal and Review Committees or any other Committee constituted by the Chairman/Board for any specific purpose under these rules:-
+(4) “Standing Committee” means Discipline, Appeal and Review Committees or any other Committee constituted by the Chairperson/Board for any specific purpose under these rules:-

 (i) Notwithstanding anything to the contrary in these Rules, a candidate or an impersonator, on the expiry of six consecutive examinations (Annual and Supplementary) including the examination in connection with which he was declared to be not a fit and proper person to be admitted to any future examination may as a special case, be exempted by the Board from further operation of the relevant Rules.